All Wendy Williams Wants For Christmas Is A Divorce

 “I want something that no one can give me… a court and a pen,” Williams admitted, suggesting she wants to be able to officially sign off on the divorce and have this whole thing behind her.

-Williams filed for divorce back in April but the whole process has taken a lot longer than she had anticipated and it likely won’t be officially over by Christmas, unfortunately for her.
+Williams filed for divorce back in April, but the whole process has taken a lot longer than she had anticipated.
+It likely won’t be officially over by Christmas, unfortunately.
 Williams filed for divorce from Hunter after a marriage that lasted for more than two decades.
 She later informed the world that not only had her husband been unfaithful to her, but he had welcomed a baby girl with his mistress.

-As The Inquisitr previously reported, new reports say that the divorce is starting to take a toll on the star mentally, even if she doesn’t show it while on air.
-Hunter has reportedly not made the process easier on her, by requesting a major severance package.
+As The Inquisitr previously reported, new reports say that the divorce is starting to take a mental toll on the star, even if she doesn’t show it while on air.
+Hunter has reportedly not made the process easier on her, as he has requested a major severance package.